 Seahurst Ed Munro Park - Burien

 This south end park is a picnic-worthy destination for explorers of all ages.
 When the tides are low, wander the beach in search of watery holes where tiny crabs and little fish swim in such camouflage that it often takes a moment before tiny eyes can spot them.
-When the wiggles strike, take a break on playground or walk one of the two maintained trails that extend on along the shoreline.
+When the wiggles strike, take a break on the playground or walk one of the two maintained trails that extend on along the shoreline.
 And if the sun gets to be too much for your Seattle munchkins, take cover in the trees on the nature trail.
 It’s the best of both worlds.

 1600 S.W.
 Seahurst Dr.